Faculty in charge: Bernard Martin, Ph.D.

 Robotic Arms Chair

-This adjustable chair, equipped with motorized arms, is used to investigate upper limb asymmetries in human position sense, movement sense and sense of effort.
+This adjustable chair, equipped with motorized arms, is used to investigate upper limb asymmetries in human position sense, movement sense, and sense of effort.
 It is currently programmed to analyze sensory and motor deficits in mildly affected stroke patients.
 Results form healthy individuals and patients are used to develop personalized rehabilitation procedures aiming at improving recovery from stroke.

 Vibrotactile stimulation distributed around the torso at waist level are used to investigate the proprioceptive properties of torso skin receptors and determine the interactions between cognition and sensory information.
-The stimulations are also used to improve posture control, haptic or alarm devices based on vibrotactile signals.
+The stimulations are also used to improve posture control, haptics, or alarm devices based on vibrotactile signals.

 Muscle Electrical Stimulation

 Electrical stimulation of muscles is used to induce twitch contractions and measure corresponding changes in force with fatigue.
-This method is sued to quantify fatigue of long duration resulting from low level repetitive exertions, prolonged standing or vibration exposure.
+This method is sued to quantify fatigue of long duration resulting from low level repetitive exertions, prolonged standing, or vibration exposure.